 As we’ve mentioned earlier, cycle counting involves taking count of only small portions of inventory at a time.
 So the first thing you need to do is to plan out which items to count at a given period.
 Here are a few ways to go about this:

-Most retail and inventory experts recommend using the ABC method to portion out which items to count.
-This entails dividing your products based on value, and then counting the most valuable items more frequently.
+Most retail and inventory experts recommend using the ABC analysis to portion out which items to count.
+This entails dividing your products based on value, and then counting the most high-value items more frequently.

 Here’s how it works: